watem-sedem/watem-sedem/docs/choices.rst

 Buffer reduce area
 ##################

-This options (boolean) allows to reduce the upstream area downstream of buffer with the efficiency of the buffer (see :ref:`buffer data section <bufferdata>`)
+This option (boolean) allows to reduce the upstream area downstream of a buffer with the efficiency of the buffer (see :ref:`buffer data section <bufferdata>`)

 .. _includeditches: